Brian Anderson Player Props: Brewers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks 25th in the league with a collective eight strikeouts per nine innings.
+- The Rockies pitching staff is 25th in the league with a collective 7.9 strikeouts per nine innings.

-- The Rockies rank 22nd in baseball in home runs given up (39 total, 1.3 per game).
+- Rockies pitchers combine to give up 39 total home runs at a clip of 1.3 per game (to rank 21st in baseball).

-- Feltner (2-2 with a 4.68 ERA and 27 strikeouts in 25 2/3 innings pitched) makes the start for the Rockies, his sixth of the season.
+- Freeland (2-3) takes the mound for the Rockies in his seventh start of the season.
+He's put together a 4.32 ERA in 33 1/3 innings pitched, with 21 strikeouts.

-- In his last outing on Tuesday against the Cleveland Guardians, the right-hander tossed six innings, allowing no earned runs while surrendering five hits.
+- In his last outing on Saturday against the Arizona Diamondbacks, the left-hander tossed six innings, giving up three earned runs while surrendering five hits.

-- The 26-year-old has a 4.68 ERA and 9.7 strikeouts per nine innings in five games this season, while giving up a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.